dimagi/commcare-cloud/docs/setup/new_cluster.md

 Prepare all VMs for automated deploy
 ------------------------------------

-Do the following for each VM:
+1. Do the following for each VM:

    1. Enable root login via SSH.

       On a standard Ubuntu install, the `root` user is not enabled or allowed to ssh.
 The root user will only be used initially, and will then be disabled automatically by the install scripts.

       Make a root password and store it somewhere safe for later reference.

       Set the root password:

            $ sudo passwd root

       Enable the root user:

            $ sudo passwd -u root

       Edit `/etc/ssh/sshd_config`:

            $ sudo nano /etc/ssh/sshd_config

       To allow logging in as root, set

            PermitRootLogin yes

       To allow password authentication, ensure

            PasswordAuthentication yes

       Then restart SSH:

            $ sudo service ssh reload

-2. Install Required Packages
+   3. Initialize a log file to be used in the installation process.

+           $ sudo touch /var/log/ansible.log && sudo chmod 666 /var/log/ansible.log

+2. On the "control" machine, install required packages:

         $ sudo apt update && sudo apt install python3-pip sshpass net-tools